Workflow audit

 Next step

-Send a short note about the workflow, data or operational bottleneck.
-We will help decide whether it should be automated, improved with better reporting, or left alone.
+Send one workflow, data source or operational bottleneck.
+We will help decide whether it needs AI, a simpler automation, better reporting, or no-AI-yet process cleanup.